openedx/docs.openedx.org/source/educators/how-tos/data/manage_course_grades.rst

    learners' grades and their experience in the course as well as analysis of course data.

-   EdX recommends that you announce any unavoidable grading related changes to learners by using, for example, updates on the **Course** page.
+   Best practice is that you announce any unavoidable grading related changes to learners by using, for example, updates on the **Course** page.
 You should also carefully track such changes for researchers.